Adrenal Gland Tumor: Diagnosis

 ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
 Use the menu to see other pages.

 Doctors use many tests to find, or diagnose, a tumor.
 They also do tests to learn if a tumor is cancerous and, if so, whether it has spread to another part of the body from where it started.
-If this happens, it is called metastasis.
+If the tumor does spread, it is called metastasis.
 Some tests may also determine which treatments may be the most effective.

 How an adrenal gland tumor is diagnosed

-There are many tests used for diagnosing an adrenal gland tumor.
+There are different tests used for diagnosing an adrenal gland tumor.
 Not all tests described here will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 • The type of tumor suspected